Globally Scalable Glacier Mapping by Deep Learning Matches Expert Delineation Accuracy: Methods

 To deal with the varying feature sets across different subregions, we identified three distinct data tracks for use in the subsequent experiments.
-These tracks are as follows: \begin{enumerate} \item Optical+DEM: includes all subregions, incorporating optical and DEM data. \item Optical+DEM+thermal: includes all subregions where thermal data from the Landsat satellites are accessible, in addition to the optical and DEM data. \item Optical+DEM+InSAR: includes all subregions where InSAR coherence data from Sentinel-1 satellites are available.
-Also, co-pol $\sigma_0$ values have been included in this track, resulting in a total of four inputs. \end{enumerate}
+These tracks are as follows: \begin{enumerate} \item Optical+DEM: includes all subregions, incorporating six optical bands as described above and DEM data including two channels of stacked elevation and slope. \item Optical+DEM+thermal: includes all subregions where thermal data (one channel) from the Landsat satellites are accessible, in addition to the optical and DEM data identical to the previous track. \item Optical+DEM+InSAR: includes all subregions where InSAR coherence data from Sentinel-1 satellites are available.
+Also, co-pol $\sigma_0$ values were included in this track, resulting in a total of four inputs.
+Optical and DEM data were the same as in the first track.
+The InSAR coherence input contained two channels of stacked InSAR coherence maps, and the co-pol $\sigma_0$ input included two channels of stacked backscattering images from ascending and descending orbital paths. \end{enumerate}